Find Affordable College Courses

 About 27% of the students majoring in compsci at the school are women while 73% are male.

 The in-demand master’s degree programs at University of North Carolina at Charlotte helped the school earn the #2 place on this year’s ranking of the most popular computer science schools in the Southeast Region .
-Located in the large city of Charlotte, UNC Charlotte is a public college with a very large student population.
+Located in the city of Charlotte, UNC Charlotte is a public school with a very large student population.

 Women make up 30% of the compsci majors at the school.